mmb-irb/MDDB-workflow/docs/source/input.rst

 ~~~~~~~~~

 Also the reference MD is to be defined by providing the index of the MDs list.
-If there is not an MD which is more important than others then simply set the first MD (0) as the reference
+If there is not an MD which is more important than others then simply set the first MD (0) as the reference.